cyco130/esbuild-plugin-polyfill-node/README.md

 # esbuild-plugin-polyfill-node

+**LOOKING FOR MAINTAINERS:** Due to time constraints, I am not able to maintain this package anymore.
+You can contact me via email, Twitter, or Discord.
+All on my profile.

 [ESBuild](https://esbuild.github.io/) plugin to polyfill Node.js built-ins and globals, geared towards edge environments and Deno (including Deno Deploy).
 It consists of two plugins: `polyfillNode`, which should work for most cases, and `polyfillNodeForDeno` which targets Deno and Deno Deploy specifically.

 ## Installation